 “So, that basically comes from everything from the job description to the recruiting process, and how you’re selecting people who will ultimately construct the culture you want,” says Prine.

-There’s no getting around it; you won’t have positive culture without the right people.
+There’s no getting around it; you won’t have a positive culture without the right people.
 Here’s how to get there:

 Strategic Job Analysis can sound daunting, but the ideas behind it are quite accessible.
 To get started, have current employees fill out job analysis forms, or interview them to get a good grasp on what each job role entails.
 It’s also a good idea to ask managers what skills are the most useful in the roles they oversee.
 All of these steps will help you identify specific skill sets and traits that will make the ideal candidate.
 (Lifehack: you can also hire a pro like Marc to help you out.)